- As low as $379/Night

 About the Area

 Located in Myrtle Beach, this condo is near theme parks and on the beach.
-The area's natural beauty can be seen at Myrtle Beach Beaches and North Myrtle Beach Beaches, while SkyWheel Myrtle Beach and Ripley's Aquarium are popular area attractions.
-Family Kingdom Amusement Park and Treasure Island Mini Golf are also worth visiting.
+Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
+Family Kingdom Amusement Park and Alligator Adventure are also worth visiting.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions